 There are federal and state compensation programs in place to reimburse ranchers who suffer livestock losses from wolf attacks.
 Even so, thousands of wolves have been killed since reintroduction on the basis of alleged livestock predation or the perceived threat thereof.
 Sometimes wolves are determined to be the cause of livestock deaths, but in many cases, they are simply assumed to be, and lethal control actions are undertaken to eliminate the wolf or wolves thought to be responsible.

 Elk are the primary food source for gray wolves in the Rocky Mountains.
 Anti-wolf advocates insisted that wolves would eradicate elk herds, and yet Idaho’s current elk population is estimated at 120,000 by IDFG, which is just 4% below the all-time, historical record of 125,000 elk.
-Furthermore, IDFG reports that elk hunters have had three record years in the past decade with elk hunter success rates remaining well above-average.
-Dating back to 1935, the past six years have been the second longest stretch ever recorded that hunters have killed more than 20,000 elk each year in Idaho.
-Simultaneously, IDFG is reporting 1,000 wolves as the highest ever year-end population of wolves since 1995.
+Furthermore, IDFG reports that elk hunters have had four record years in the past decade with elk hunter success rates remaining well above-average.
+Dating back to 1935, the past seven years have been the second longest stretch ever recorded in which hunters have killed more than 20,000 elk each year in Idaho.
+Simultaneously, IDFG reported 1,000 wolves at the end of 2019 as the highest ever year-end population of wolves since 1995.
 Clearly wolves have not had a detrimental impact on Idaho’s elk population.

 Despite clear statistical evidence to the contrary, Idaho’s leadership has consistently crafted a different narrative.
 Back in 2011, Senator Pearce was quoted as saying “We need to put as much pressure as we can on those wolves, pin them down and drive them back into the wilderness…I think we need to thin them down rapidly.”